exercism/v3/markathon.md

 That overarching aim can be broken into three more tangible outcomes:

 1. Ensuring lots of people understand what we're trying to achieve with v3 and how everything works.
 2. Get each track in a shape where it can welcome contributors.
-This primiarly involves creating GitHub issues with the `type/new-exercise` label.
+This primarily involves creating GitHub issues with the `type/new-exercise` label.
 3. Have as many people as possible create a Concept Exercise, so lots of people are familiar with the process.

 ## What you need to know